Pradumnasaraf/DevOps/docs/kubernetes/commands.md

 kubectl get pods -w
 ```

-- To check the cluster are avilable
+- To check the available cluster contexts

 ```
-kube config get-contexts
+kubectl config get-contexts
 ```

 - We can create namespace by